- As low as $1,080/Night

 One of Charleston premier neighborhoods: Harleston Village epitomizes Southern elegance and historical richness.
 Its streets are adorned with captivating architecture, each building whispering tales of bygone eras.
 The youthful ambiance, courtesy of the close by College of Charleston, infuses the neighborhood with a dynamic energy and cultural vibrancy.

 Harleston Village's charm extends beyond its borders, with the Marion Square weekend farmers market just a stone's throw away.
-Residents savor painless access to iconic landmarks like the Battery and Rainbow Row, adding to the neighborhood's allure and offering countless opportunities for exploration and discovery.
+Residents savor simple access to iconic landmarks like the Battery and Rainbow Row, adding to the neighborhood's allure and offering countless opportunities for exploration and discovery.

-At the heart of Harleston Village lies Colonial Lake, a relaxing getaway steeped in history and offering a respite from the bustling city.
+At the heart of Harleston Village lies Colonial Lake, a calming getaway steeped in history and offering a respite from the bustling city.
 Established in the late 1700s, the neighborhood cherishes its heritage while embracing a modern, inclusive identity, fostering a strong sense of community among its residents.

-In essence, Harleston Village encapsulates the essence of Charleston living, offering a captivating blend of tradition, culture, and hospitality in a photogenic setting that invites both locals and visitors to indulge in its timeless charm.
+In essence, Harleston Village encapsulates the essence of Charleston living, offering a captivating blend of tradition, culture, and hospitality in a striking setting that invites both locals and visitors to indulge in its timeless charm.

 Other Things to Note: